 Unfortunately, I could not say the same about the road to the starting point.
 This was one of the ugliest roads we have driven on.
 It was full of potholes and sharp stones of all sizes.
 Despite the way one of our tires looked at the end of the road, we didn’t hit a land mine.
 The road was so bad, that we just didn’t notice the flat tire for a while.
 As it’s seen on Ivan’s face, it couldn’t get any worse.

 Looking for a new spare tire was one of a kind experience.
 There are many small tire repair shops everywhere in South America, called vulcanizadora, llanteria or gomeria, depending on the country.
-Huaraz is relatively big city and there were at least 20 of them.
+Huaraz is a relatively big city and there were at least 20 of them.
 I wrote on a piece of paper the tire size I needed (215/65 – 16) and went door to door.
 No one had the size I needed, but everyone tried to sell me something.
-I was offered all possible variations of 16” tires, no matter that they we different width or height.
-First prize got a guy who offered me a light truck tire, obviously at least 15 centimeters bigger in diameter.
+I was offered all possible variations of 16” tires, no matter that they we different widths or heights.
+The first prize got a guy who offered me a light truck tire, obviously at least 15 centimetres bigger in diameter.
 When I put it next to the original tire to show him how ridiculous is this, he said – “Don’t worry.
 Just don’t inflate it too much and when you put it on the car it will get smaller”.
 That’s what I call a good salesman.

-The road from Huaraz to Huamachuco is very spectacular, narrow, one lane road carved in the mountain.
+The road from Huaraz to Huamachuco is a very spectacular, narrow, one-lane road carved into the mountain.

 Sometimes, it gets interesting when there is oncoming traffic.
-On the video below, I think the size also mattered.
+In the video below, I think the size also mattered.

-As usually, instead of the highway, we took a small mountain road.
+As usual, instead of the highway, we took a small mountain road.
 The reward was beautiful sceneries, waterfalls, steep precipices, gorgeous mountains and almost no one else to share the road.

 I am afraid we spoiled his lunch.
-He was so annoyed at us, that he dropped his pray.
+He was so annoyed at us, that he dropped his prey.

 In general, we try not to drive at night.
 There are too many obstacles on the road, from crossing wildlife and livestock to stones and huge potholes.

-In the closest village Google showed two hotels and a hospedaje.
-We are not spoiled people, we can sleep in basic condition.
-At least we though so, until we saw ‘Hospedaje Joe’.
-Joe himself lead us to the room, which clearly has been used for livestock not so long ago.
-There were two mattresses on the floor covered with sheets, which have seen better days at the time when I was born and last cleaning perhaps when the little Ivan was a baby.
-The smell of dirty fabric and animal residue was overwhelming.
+In the closest village, Google showed two hotels and a hospedaje.
+We are not spoiled people, we can sleep in basic conditions.
+At least we thought so until we saw ‘Hospedaje Joe’.
+Joe himself led us to the room, which clearly has been used for livestock not so long ago.
+There were two mattresses on the floor covered with sheets, which have seen better days at the time when I was born and the last cleaning perhaps when little Ivan was a baby.
+The smell of dirty fabric and the animal residue was overwhelming.
 Ivan Jr and I looked at each other and said nothing, I just mentioned timidly that we can sleep somehow in the car.
-But Ivan Sr. uttered that he’d rather drive all night than spend a minute here and we drove until midnight to the next city.
+But Ivan Sr. uttered that he’d rather drive all night than spend a minute here and we went until midnight to the next city.

-To this day ‘Hospedaje Joe’ for us is a synonym for a place where we should not spend the night.
+To this day ‘Hospedaje Joe’ is a synonym for a place where we should not spend the night.

-Finally, at the end of May we were down to milder climate in Nuevo Tingo.
+Finally, at the end of May, we were down to a milder climate in Nuevo Tingo.
 The small, sleepy village still awaits its future touristic fame.
-It is a starting point to not so well know archeological site named ‘The Castle of Kuelap’.
+It is a starting point to not so well known archeological site named ‘The Castle of Kuelap’.

 With its 711 meters drop, the Gocta Waterfall is the third highest in the world and our last stop in Peru.